 Major outputs from the original ESRC Seminar Series Grant have been produced:

-- Powell, R.C. and K. Dodds (editors) (forthcoming late 2013) Polar Geopolitics: Knowledges, Resources and Legal Regimes Edward Elgar: Cheltenham and Northampton, MA.
+- Powell, R.C. and K. Dodds (editors) (2014) Polar Geopolitics: Knowledges, Resources and Legal Regimes Edward Elgar: Cheltenham and Northampton, MA.

 - Powell, R.C. and Dodds, K. (2010) Knowledges, resources and legal regimes: the new geopolitics of the polar regions.
 Polar Record 46(4): 375-376.